 When your body swells after an injury, it’s trying to protect and begin repairing the damaged area.
-Swelling, part of the in ammatory response, is essentially a collection of fluid in the body part that has been injured.
+Swelling is essentially a collection of fluid in the body part that has been injured.
 The swelling itself is caused by increased white blood cells, as well as other fluids and chemicals that enlarge the injured area and sometimes make it appear red and feel hot.
 The redness and heat are the results of blood rushing to the swollen area.
 Did you know there are different types of swelling?

 EDEMA is the result of fluid that has collected outside of a joint area (typically in soft tissue).